RobertoFalconi/MinimalAPIsTemplate/README.md

 Example of APIs:
 - JWT unsigned and not encrypted for basic knowledge
-- JWS signed with HMAC SHA-256 (HS256) and a symmetric key
+- JWS signed with HMAC SHA-256 (HS256) using a symmetric key
-- JWS signed with RSA SHA-512 (RS512) and a X509 Certificate asymmetric key
+- JWS signed with RSA SHA-512 (RS512) using a X509 Certificate asymmetric key
+- JWE encrypted with AES256 using a symmetric key and signed with HMAC SHA-256 (HS256) using a symmetric key
-- JWE encrypted with AES256 and signed with one of the just mentioned signature methods
+- JWE encrypted with AES256 using a symmetric key and signed with RSA SHA-512 (RS512) using a X509 Certificate asymmetric key
 - Login (authentication) test with one of the generated Bearer token

 Other examples in this template: